USA

 First, the phrase “code of practice” has been dropped from the title of the updated ISO 27002 standard.
 This better reflects its purpose as a reference set of information security controls.

-The Standard itself is significantly longer than the previous version (159 vs 94 pages), and the controls have been reordered and updated.
-Some controls have been merged or removed, and some have been added:
+The 2022 Standard itself is significantly longer than the 2013 edition, and the controls have been reordered and updated.
+Some controls have been merged, while 11 have been added:

 • These controls are grouped into 4 ‘themes’ rather than 14 clauses.
 They are: